 We did all of them, except for the “go to bed on time” part.
 Which is a real shame, because I think we were all looking forward to that part.
 But we’re just too darn entertaining.
 We kept each other up late every night, either chatting or watching Mr. Darcy fall in love with Elizabeth Bennett.
 I can’t say I have any regrets.
 Just baggy eyes.

 We had a great time at the cooking class, even if it was a little disappointing (not very hands-on).
 The class was Fried Chicken 101, and basically all I learned is that even trained chefs can’t make fried chicken properly.
 We had to put almost all of it in the oven to finish cooking the center.
 It was still super delicious.

 Let me tell you what else is delicious: these famous ribs (and they’re not even deep fried.)
 Instead they are rubbed down, slow cooked at a low temperature for 3 hours in the oven, slathered in a killer homemade sauce, and grilled to flavorful perfection.
 This recipe is from Eric’s grandmother Nana.
 Her name is Barbara, and the recipe card that she gave me years ago is titled ‘Ribs with “Barb”-ecue Sauce.’
 How cute is that?

-Nana makes a HUGE batch of these ribs every year on the 4th of July.
-We continue the tradition even when we’re not in Montana to celebrate with them.
 This year we were at my parents house, and I introduced them to the glorious thing that is Nana’s Ribs, to much moaning of approval.
 It’s just really hard to not like ribs.
 Especially when they are slow roasted, slathered, and grilled to perfection.
-This would be a great recipe to make for Labor Day this weekend!
+Make it with Potato Salad, my favorite Coleslaw, and Cucumber Salad for the full effect!